mesch13/connectthedots/Devices/DirectlyConnectedDevices/WindowsIoTCorePi2FezHat/README.md

 	> **Note:** Clicking the **Find** button will display the **Remote Connection** screen.

 	> **NOTE:** You will be deploying directly to your Pi over the USB to Ethernet connection (not WIFI).
-Therefore, you will need the IP address from the IoT Dashboard at this point (if the **Remote Connection** screen does not find your device.
+Therefore, you will need the IP address from the IoT Dashboard at this point (if the **Remote Connection** screen does not find your device).

 8. If the program is successfully deployed to the device, the current value of the different sensors will be displayed on the screen.
 The shield leds will also be turned on and off alternately.
 If you don't have a screen connected to the _Raspberry_, you can add the following code to the **OnTick** method in order to show the value of the sensors in the Visual Studio **Output Console**.
 (Insert the code after reading the sensors).